-- Collaboration: IT should not operate in a silo and must be involved in the business planning discussions in order to make the proper recommendations for the IT Roadmap.
-Members of multiple departments across various levels of the organization should form an IT committee to engage in technology-related discussions that enable IT to get a full picture of the needs of the business.
+- Collaboration: IT should not operate in a silo and must be involved in the business planning discussions to make the proper recommendations for the IT Roadmap.
+Members of multiple departments across various levels of the organization should form an IT committee to engage in technology-related discussions that enable IT to get a complete picture of the needs of the business.

-- Policy: Developing policies such as system access control, file retention, ‘bring your own device’ (BYOD), password controls etc., requires a thorough understanding of the compliance requirements, regulations, and security tolerance of the organization.
+- Policy: Developing policies such as system access control, file retention, ‘bring your own device’ (BYOD), password controls, etc., requires a thorough understanding of the organization’s compliance requirements, regulations, and security tolerance.
 Setting and enforcing a policy requires involvement and buy-in from the company’s leadership.

 - Security: Security should not be a one-size-fits-all approach.
-Understanding what is important to the organization and the risk tolerance of the business allows the CIO to develop a security plan to protect the organization’s intellectual property and customer information.
+Understanding what is essential to the organization and the business’s risk tolerance allows the CIO to develop a security plan to protect the organization’s intellectual property and customer information.

-- Staff Planning: IT positions are highly competitive, and many times have an extensive turnover.
-This information paired with the fact 21% of millennials say they have changed jobs within the past year, can be daunting.
-Organizations need to determine the positions and skill-sets that will be needed in advance to structure proper staffing levels in a demanding industry.
+- Staff Planning: IT positions are highly competitive and many times have an extensive turnover.
+This information, paired with the fact 21% of millennials say they have changed jobs within the past year, can be daunting.
+Organizations need to determine the positions and skillsets that will be required in advance to structure proper staffing levels in a demanding industry.

-- Defining Success: By developing tangible goals and Key Performance Indicators (KPIs), IT will have a clear expectation of what the business needs from technology and will have transparency and accountability within the organization.
+- Defining Success: By developing tangible goals and Key Performance Indicators (KPIs), IT will have a clear expectation of what the business needs from technology and have transparency and accountability.